I’ve won £20,000 worth of prizes, including holidays and cash in free competitions. Find out insider tips and where to enter.

 I think it’s one of those things that you need to work out what you would have been doing anyway.

-On your lunch break, do you sit at your desk, eating a sandwich and catching up on the news?
-Why not take that time to enter some competitions (provided company policy allows access to the sites)?
+On your lunch break, sitting at your desk browsing online, take the time to enter some competitions (provided company policy allows access to the sites).

-In the evening, when all chores are done and you sit back and have a bit of time before bed, are you watching the TV with one eye with the other eye on your phone?
-Why not stop browsing the timeline of Facebook and enter some competitions?
+In the evening, when you sit back are you watching the TV with one eye with the other eye on your phone?
+Why not enter some competitions?

 Are the prizes worth it?

-My aim was always to win the big stuff like holidays and cash prizes, but it was the small wins that kept me going.
+My aim was always to win the big stuff like holidays and money, but it was the small wins that kept me going.

 The smallest value prize I won was a bag of pencils from a Twitter retweet competition.

-As an added bonus, the pencils were fab (you can’t go wrong with having too many pencils) and my daughters used them for school stationery (saving the need for us to buy new ones).
+To be fair, the pencils were fab (you can’t go wrong with pencils) and my daughters used them for school (saving the need to buy new ones).

 We are big fans of the Cornetto Trilogy, so it was a dream come true to be on the red carpet at the same as Simon Pegg.
 We also got a free cornetto and popcorn while we watched the movie.

 We had great fun.
-While our stay took place during an unexpected snow storm on the run-up to Christmas, and there was no transport from the train station to Pontins (we did manage to convince someone to give us a ride), we had the best time!
+Our stay took place during an unexpected snowstorm in the run-up to Christmas – we had the best time!

-Then there are things like various concert tickets (Justin Bieber, Tinie Temper to name a few), £500 of toys, trainers, clothes, a fridge and various other smaller prizes.
+Then there are things like various concert tickets (Justin Bieber, Tinie Temper to name a few), £500 for toys, trainers, clothes, a fridge and various other smaller prizes.

 While these have been great prizes and made memories that are essentially priceless, there were many more, if not thousands that I lost.
 It’s all about being persistent.